devshittu/receeve-frontend-challenge/README.md

 > yarn challenge

-Please swap out the npm for yarn if npm is your preffered package manager.
+Please swap out the npm for yarn if npm is your preferred package manager.
 Then visit this link or copy and paste the following in your browser

 ````